 - Not the most comfortable

-Related: Experts recommends Garmin Forerunner 630 Bundle as an alternative.
+Related: Experts recommend the Garmin Forerunner 630 Bundle as an alternative.
 The tracker has similar features, weight, and size as the Garmin 735XT except for the fact that it’s cheaper.

 Price: Approx. $200